wp-plugins/smooth-scrolling-links-ssl/readme.txt

 ===Smooth Scroll Links [SSL]===
 Contributors: cchetanonline
 Donate link: http://www.thechetan.com/smoothscrolllinks/#donate
-Tags: post, posts, links, plugin, page, url, smooth, effects, javascript Requires at least: 2
+Tags: post, posts, links, plugin, page, url, smooth, effects, javascript, design, scroll, look, looks, footer Requires at least: 2
-Tested up to: 2.7
+Tested up to: 2.9.1
-Stable tag: 1.0
+Stable tag: 1.1.0

 This plugin will give special smooth scroll effect to your **BACK TO TOP**, **TOP TO BOTTOM** like links.
 It also has capacity to add such links in your Wordpress blog, if they are not present.